Voices from Russia

 16 May 2008.
 Out and About…

-Filed under: Kosovo, Russian, Serbia, contemporary, politics — 01varvara @ 15:47
+Filed under: Kosovo,politics,Russian,Serbia — 01varvara @ 00.00

 Ukrainian Parliament falls victim to political intrigues

 The Ukrainian Parliament fell victim to political intrigues, initiated by members of the majority, including representatives of the democratic “orange coalition”, not the opposition.
 Ukrainian President Viktor Yushchenko said as much in an interview for the BBC, adding that the situation could be settled by means of constitutional reform.
-He planned to deliver his annual message to the Verkhovnaya Rada (Parliament) on 12 and 13 May, but, he failed to do this because the tribune was blocked by his former allies from the Yulia Timoshenko bloc.
+He planned to deliver his annual message to the Verkhovnaya Rada (Parliament) on 12 and 13 May, but, he failed to do this because the tribune was blocked by his former allies from the Yuliya Timoshenko bloc.

 15 May 2008